ALADIN-$\alpha$ -- An open-source MATLAB toolbox for distributed non-convex optimization: The ALADIN- toolbox

-which is in form of problem \eqref{eq:sepProb}.
-Note that the solutions to \eqref{eq:tutProb} and \eqref{eq:qProbRef} coincide but \eqref{eq:qProbRef} is of higher dimension, thus one can view the reformulation as a kind of lifting to a space of higher dimensionality.
-Moreover, observe that this reformulation contains a general strategy for reformulating problems in form of \eqref{eq:sepProb}: if there is nonlinear coupling in the objective functions or the constraints, introducing auxiliary variables and enforcing them to coincide by an additional consensus constraint in form of \eqref{eq:consCnstr} yields purely affine coupling.
-With that strategy, one can reformulate most nonlinear program in form of \eqref{eq:consCnstr}.\\~\\
+which is in form of \eqref{eq:sepProb}.
+Note that the solutions to \eqref{eq:tutProb} and \eqref{eq:qProbRef} coincide but \eqref{eq:qProbRef} is of higher dimension.
+This reformulation reveals a general strategy for reformulating problems in form of \eqref{eq:sepProb}: if there is nonlinear coupling in the objective functions or the constraints, introduce auxiliary variables and require them to coincide by an additional consensus constraint in form of \eqref{eq:consCnstr}. \\~\\

-\textbf{Solution with ALADIN-$\alpha$} To solve \eqref{eq:qProbRef} with ALADIN-$\alpha$, we set up our problem formulation in a struct \texttt{sProb} as described in \autoref{sec:dataStr}.
-To illustrate different possibilities of problem setup for ALADIN-$\alpha$, we construct the objective and constraints functions in three different ways: a), via the MATLAB symbolic toolbox, b), via the \texttt{CasADi} symbolic framework and, c), directly via function handles.
-All these ways are shown in \autoref{cd:exCode}.
+\textbf{Solution with ALADIN-$\alpha$} Next, we transcribe \eqref{eq:qProbRef} in the struct \texttt{sProb} as illustrated in \autoref{sec:dataStr}.
+To highlight different possibilities of problem setup, we construct the problem in three different ways: a) via the MATLAB symbolic toolbox, b) via the \texttt{CasADi} symbolic framework and, c) directly via function handles, cf. \autoref{cd:exCode}.

-After defining objective and constraint functions, all function handles and the coupling matrices $A_i$ are collected in the struct \texttt{sProb} (\autoref{cd:output}).
-We call the \texttt{run\_ALADIN()} function with an empty options struct leading to computation with default parameters.
-These steps and the resulting ALADIN-$\alpha$ report after running \texttt{run\_ALADIN()} is shown on the right pane of \autoref{cd:output}.
-In the ALADIN-$\alpha$ report, the reason for termination and timing of the main ALADIN-$\alpha$ steps is displayed.
-Note that plotting takes a substantial amount of time---so it advisable to deactivate online plotting if it is not needed for diagnostic reasons. \autoref{fig:microexout} shows the plotted figures while ALADIN-$\alpha$ is running.
-The figures show (in this order) the consensus violation $\|Ax-b\|_\infty$, the local step sizes $\|x^k-z^k\|_\infty$, the step size in the coordination step $\|\Delta x^k\|_\infty$ and the changes in the active set.
-From these figures one usually can recognize divergence quite fast and also can get a feeling on the effectiveness e.g. for new internal heuristics or the degree of accuracy reached after a certain number of iterations.
+After defining objective and constraint functions, all function handles and the coupling matrices $A_i$ are collected in \texttt{sProb}.
+We call \texttt{run\_ALADIN()} with an empty options struct leading to computation with default parameters.
+The code and the resulting ALADIN-$\alpha$ report after running \texttt{run\_ALADIN()} are shown in \autoref{cd:output}.
+In the ALADIN-$\alpha$ report, the reason for termination and timing information is displayed. \autoref{fig:microexout} shows the output of ALADIN-$\alpha$ while it is running.
+The figures show (in this order) the consensus violation $\|Ax-b\|_\infty$, the local step sizes $\|x^k-z^k\|_\infty$, the step size in the coordination step $\|\Delta x^k\|_\infty$, and the changes in the active set.
+Note that online plotting may consume a substantial amount of time---hence it is advisable to deactivate online plotting if there is not required e.g. for diagnostic reasons.